★ Investing Strategy Research & Guides ★

 The Strategy of Market Irrationality

-Both the Buffett and Graham strategies try to capitalize upon market irrationality.
+Both Buffett’s and Graham’s strategies try to capitalize upon market irrationality.

 Graham’s strategy is based on the idea that the market is often grossly under-priced good stocks.
 A popular view of Graham investors is that investors pay less for stocks they dislike and boring stocks.